8 science-backed benefits of taking a cold shower

 2. Cold showers can make you feel more alert

-3. Cold water swimming may improve blood sugar management
+3. Cold showers may improve blood sugar management

-In Type 2 diabetes, the level of sugar in the blood becomes too high.
-Figures from Diabetes UK show that almost 4.4 million people have the condition in the UK, and that there are an additional 850,000 living with type 2 diabetes who are yet to be diagnosed.
+In Type 2 diabetes, the body doesn’t respond well to insulin and the level of sugar in the blood becomes too high.
+Left untreated, high blood sugar can lead to permanent damage to parts of the body like the kidneys, eyes, nerves and blood vessels.
+Figures from Diabetes UK show that almost 4.3 million people have Type 2 diabetes in the UK, and that there are an additional 850,000 living with the condition who are yet to be diagnosed.

-Research has consistently shown that for some people, combined lifestyle interventions - including diet, physical activity and sustained weight loss - can be effective in reducing the risk of type 2 diabetes by about 50%.
-And could cold water therapy also become a recommended treatment?
+Research has shown that combined lifestyle interventions - including diet, physical activity and sustained weight loss - can be effective in reducing the risk of type 2 diabetes by about 50%.
+Could cold water therapy also become a recommended treatment?

 In the field study, 30 cold water swimmers were examined for six months with regard to body composition and insulin sensitivity.
 For female swimmers with lower body fat percentage, there was an increased insulin sensitivity as well as a reduction in insulin secretion and resistance[3].

-Submerging yourself in cold water in the depths of winter sounds counter-intuitive, but there is growing evidence that winter swimmers are more resistant to certain illnesses and infections.
-For example, cold water swimmers seem to have fewer upper respiratory tract infections[5].
+Submerging yourself in cold water to prevent a cold sounds counter-intuitive, but there is growing evidence that winter swimmers are more resistant to certain illnesses and infections.
+For example, cold water swimmers seem to have fewer upper respiratory tract infections[6].

-And the good news is that you may not even have to brave the sea to reap the immunity benefits.
-One study has found a link between cold showers and boosted health, showing a 29% reduction in reported “sick days” at work for those who submitted themselves to the daily ritual[6].
+And the good news is that you may not even have to brave the local duck pond to reap the immunity benefits.
+One study has found a link between cold showers and boosted health, showing a 29% reduction in reported “sick days” at work for those who submitted themselves to the daily ritual[7].

-The effects of cold water on the immune system have been studied widely.
+The benefits of a cold shower on the immune system have been studied widely.
 Cold water helps to boost the white blood cell count because the body is forced to react to changing conditions.
-Over time, your body becomes better at activating its defences.
+Over time, your body becomes better at activating its defenses.

 Research was carried out on 15 healthy men who had never been exposed to cold water swimming.
 They were studied for five consecutive months of winter swimming.
 Findings showed significant changes in hemoglobin concentration, the number of red blood cells, the hematocrit index and mean corpuscular volume of red blood cells and the percentage of monocytes and granulocytes after the winter swimming season.
 The obtained results may indicate positive adaptive changes in the antioxidant system of healthy winter-swimmers.
 These changes seem to increase the readiness of the human body to stress factors[7].